kessler/id-generator/README.md

 # id-generator

-Generates unique ids using uuid and an running number.
+Generates unique ids using uuid and a running number.

 Useful for enviroments where the cost of generating a new uuid each time is too high or when id generation is distributed and one does not want to coordinate uniqueness.